 London shoppers threw caution to the wind and went on a wild binge as the major West End stores began their annual winter sales.

-London shoppers threw caution to the wind and went on a wild binge as the major West End stores began their annual winter sales.
+Background: London shoppers threw caution to the wind and went on a wild binge as the major West End stores began their annual winter sales.
 Many stores reported their takings had doubled, but the average increase in sales be 35 per cent.

 The general feeling seemed to be "buy now, while the going's good", as people tried to convert cash into more tangible assets.
 The idea was obviously to beat inflation.